 The .300 Blackout is one of the more interesting calibers in recent years, officially approved by SAAMI in 2011, and born out of a need for a specialized close-combat round for special operations units, the .300 AAC Blackout has become one of the most popular chamberings for the AR-15 platform – and for a good reason.

 Offering better ballistic performance and stopping power than the standard 9mm (the most popular subsonic SMG round) in subsonic AR setups, and you can run standard 5.56 magazines with any rifle chambered in .300 Blackout as the case dimensions are close enough to function in both.

-These Pmags mitigate cross-loading by adding .300 BLK-specific features — like distinct rib design, rear texturing on the magazine body, and an easily-removable, slim floor plate.
-Additionally, they also have the GEN3 paint pen dot matrix, so you can denote .300 Blackout on the magazine itself.
+These Gen M3 PMAGs mitigate cross-loading by adding .300 BLK-specific next-generation features — like distinct rib design, rear texturing on the magazine body, and an easily-removable, slim floor plate, and stainless steel spring.

 Instead of opting for an aggressive front texture or specific ribbing, D&H keeps cross-loading at bay with a simple approach: include a visual indicator of the caliber on the magazine from the factory.